 Clinical services offered by the Department include a major outpatient center as well as programs for inpatients at the hospital:

-The Continuum Center for Health and Healing is an initiative of Beth Israel Medical Center.
+The Continuum Center for Health and Healing is an initiative of Mount Sinai Beth Israel.
 Since its inception in 2000, the CCHH has offered integrative primary and specialist care, employing safe and effective conventional, traditional medicine and healing therapies in a specially designed therapeutic environment.
 The Center’s staff is committed to relationship-centered care and a collaborative working environment.
 This approach considers the individual’s physical, psychosocial, spiritual, cultural and environmental needs in order to support healing on all levels.
 For more information on the available services, visit www.healthandhealingny.org.

 Continuum Center for Health and Healing